hbradio/my-little-corner-of-the-world/site/content/post/one-hundred-and-one.md

 ## Create

 1. Start a blog

 2. Find a kiln

 3. Do something creative every week

-4. Write something about millenials
+4. Write something about millennials

 5. Get another tattoo  6/26/17 &

 6. Make a quilt

 7. Finish crocheting a blanket

 8. Embroider a throw pillow for the couch

 9. Blog about 50% of these accomplishments

 10. Learn a song on my ukulele

 11. Make someone a beautiful birthday cake  9/17/17 Baked Alaska for B's 29th birthday

 12. Finish this list and make a new one

     ## Adventure